Data File Compare

 The SimoTime technology offers two alternates for defining the positions within the records that are going to be compared.
 The primary difference between the two alternatives is the point in the process where the positions to be compared are determined.

-This type of program will simply read two files and do the comparison of positions within the records base on hard-coded values in the generated program.
+This type of file comparison program will simply read two files and do the comparison of positions within the records base on hard-coded values in the generated program.
 This type of program has the /COMPARE statements in the same control file (SYSCNTL) that is used to generate the COBOL source code.
 The positions to be compared will be determined at compile time and become part of the generated source code.
 The advantage of using this approach is that fewer parameters are required at execution time.
 The disadvantage of using this approach is that it requires the program to be regenerated and compiled if a user wants to change the positions within the records to be compared.
+A Windows Command Script is provided and is executed as follows.

 * This is an example of the compare specifications to generate a *